Queen gifts Trump a Churchill book on World War Two

 Trump will commemorate the 75th anniversary of the World War Two D-Day landings during his three-day stay and has already been treated to a display of British royal pageantry during a banquet on Monday.

-The Trumps brought the Queen a Tiffany & Co. silver and silk poppy brooch in a custom White House wood jewelry box whilst her husband Philip received a personalized Air Force One Jacket and first-edition signed autobiography by former U.S. General James Doolittle.
+The Trumps brought the Queen a Tiffany & Co. silver and silk poppy brooch in a custom White House wood jewellery box whilst her husband Philip received a personalised Air Force One Jacket and first-edition signed autobiography by former U.S. General James Doolittle.

 Reporting by Steve Holland; writing by Costas Pitas; editing by Kate Holton